Mary Alice Siem

 Mary Alice Siem (born circa 1950; née Landles) was a student at the University of California, Berkeley when she became involved in 1973 with a prisoner outreach program at Vacaville Prison.
 She became the girlfriend of Thero Wheeler, an inmate who escaped in August 1973.
 He was a founding member of the Symbionese Liberation Army (SLA), an extremist group based in Oakland that was classified as terrorist by law enforcement.
 It was known for murders, armed robberies and the kidnapping of heiress Patty Hearst after Wheeler and Siem left the group in October 1973.

 Early life

-Siem was the younger daughter (her sister, Janet Landles Swift, wife of attorney Sam Swift, was also associated with the Black Cultural Association) of "wealthy realtor" Thomas Austin Landles (1917-2010) and his wife Alice (1918-2012), née Coggins, who taught music at Shasta College.
-They founded a successful logging company at Redding, California, having moved there in the 1940s; they also helped found, and performed with, the Shasta Symphony Orchestra, both having music degrees from the University of Oregon.
+Siem was the younger daughter of "wealthy realtor" Thomas Austin Landles (1917-2010) and his wife Alice (1918-2012), née Coggins, who taught music at Shasta College.
+Her older sister, Janet Landles Swift, wife of attorney Sam Swift, was also associated with the Black Cultural Association.
+Siem's parents founded a successful logging company at Redding, California, having moved there in the 1940s; they also helped found, and performed with, the Shasta Symphony Orchestra, both having music degrees from the University of Oregon.
 The Coggins family owned the Lamoine Lumber and Trading Company based at Dunsmuir, California.
 Mary Alice Siem was noted to be "a lumber and real estate heiress from Redding".
 She was married to psychologist Frederick Meyers Siem from 1971 to their divorce in 1973; they had a son, Jeremiah.